CipherSechs/HowTo/README.md

 # HowTo
-**HowTo backup your 12, 18 or 24 word SEED PHRASE using the CipherTag and 12 Word Plates.<br/>
+**HowTo backup your 12, 18 or 24 word SEED PHRASE on the 6-Word-Plate™, 12-Word-Plate™, CipherTag™ and CipherLegacy™ cold storage solutions.<br/>
-Both products can be used to permanently backup your BIP0039 and/or SLIP0039 seed phrases**<br/>
+These can be used to permanently backup your BIP0039 and/or SLIP0039 seed phrases**<br/>
 <br/>
 <br/>
 **BIP0039** stands for Bitcoin Improvement Protocol 0039(BIP0039).
 It describes the implementation of mnemonics(replacing 0’s and 1’s with a group of easy to remember words) for generation of deterministic cryptocurrency wallets.